LapTQ/hello-cpp/summaries/do-and-dont.md

 * ✅ Naming convention: Company or org :: project or library :: module (e.g. `Foosoft::Foologger::Lang`)
 * ✅ Prefer defineing global variables inside a namespace rather than in the global namespace.
+* ❌ Do not use using-statements in header files.
+* ❌ Do not use using-statements before an #include directive.

 ## Share variables across multiple files